-What are the hazards/cause of hazards?
+C Assessment of risk: What are the hazards/cause of hazards?
 Who might be harmed and how?
 Control Measures What are we already doing?
 Do you need to do anything else to reduce/ manage this risk?
 Action by who/ when?
-Date completed If fire doors are held open, alter your documented and practical procedures to ensure that more staff are appointed to ensure ALL fire doors are closed if the fire alarm sounds or fire is discovered.
-Where fire doors are temporarily held open, these will be closed by a member of staff using the room in the event of the fire alarm activating.
-Use wedges to hold open doors - these can be easily kicked out should there be an emergency situation.
-Only hold doors open where access through them is required during the day and where the room beyond is occupied.
+Date completed them is required during the day and where the room beyond is occupied.
 This will reduce the risk of contamination.
-Rooms which are not being used will have the doors closed at all times.
-At the end of each day, ALL fire doors must be closed.
-Wipe down contact points with a proprietary cleaning product ready for the next day.
-We will consider the closing of windows should the fire alarm activate.
-Because of the need for increased ventilation in the school during the COVID-19 pandemic, there may not be time to close all windows prior to evacuation.
-This situation is only permissible where to close all the windows would result in increased risk to staff and pupils. operate them.
-Review fire doors appropriate to setting.
-We will consider installing proprietary hold open devices triggered by the fire alarm as a longer-term objective.
-This must be the case for critical fire doors e.g. cross corridor Train staff in the correct procedures in the event of fire emergency - repeat as necessary - monitor via fire drills Lack of building/ property maintenance - preparing to re- open All building users, contractors/main tenance personnel It is important that, prior to reopening for the autumn term, all the usual pre-term building checks are undertaken to make the school safe.
-Health & Safety Inspections Refer to DfE Managing school premises during the coronavirus outbreak and the Chartered Institute of Building Services Engineers' guidance on emerging from lockdown Faulty equipment services leading to If the whole school site or buildings have been closed for many weeks, or if parts of the building have been out of use for a long period, undertake a health and safety check of gardance on emerging from lockdown
+Rooms which are not being used will have the doors closed at all times. • At the end of each day, ALL fire doors MUST be closed.
+Wipe down contact points with a proprietary cleaning product ready for the next day • We will consider the closing of windows should the fire alarm activate.
+Because of the need for increased ventilation in the school during the Covid-19 pandemic, there may not be time to close all windows prior to evacuation.
+This situation is only permissible where to close all the windows would result in increased risk to staff and pupils. • We will review the first aid 'assessment of need' to ensure that it is still sufficient.
+Based on this, more first aiders may need to be trained to ensure that there is adequate coverage.
+We will review levels of first aid equipment to ensure that these are still adequate.
+In particular, consideration will be given to the purchase of additional resuscitation face shields, disposable gloves and aprons. • Where necessary, staff will undergo induction in the fire and emergency routines and accident/first aid procedures.
+This may not be the usual routes and normal nominated fire wardens may not be in attendance.
+Repeat as necessary.
+Lack of building/ property maintenance - preparing to re-open All building users, contractors/maintenance personnel It is important that, prior to reopening for the autumn term, all the usual pre-term building checks are undertaken to make the school safe.
+Health & Safety Inspections Refer to DfE Managing school premises during the coronavirus outbreak and the Chartered Institute of Building Services Engineers' guidance on emerging from lockdown Faulty equipment services leading to injury or death If the whole school site or buildings have been closed for many weeks, or if parts of the building have been out of use for a long period, undertake a health and safety check of the buildings, grounds and equipment concerned.
+IOCROWII